About the Administrative Policy Manual

 A new, revised version of Policy 01.001, "Preparation of Policies and Procedures," was approved on February 21, 2006; it specified a different signature block and some other modest formatting changes, as well as a revised process for the formal review and approval of new and revised policies, and with PPRC membership established directly by Presidential appointment.

 A new, revised version of Policy 01.001, "Preparation of Policies," was approved on January 25, 2011; in addition to format and process changes, it replaced the PPRC with a "Policy Editorial Review Committee" ("PERC").
 The chair and members of the PERC were appointed, but the committee never met.
-In the spring of 2013, the policy is being revised again, removing the PERC.
+In May, 2013, the policy was revised again, removing the PERC.

 The online Policy Manual was originally created and maintained by Linda Lawson and Kathy Llewellyn.
 Kristina Schnelle updated the format and content of many of the policies' HTML files while working as a student employee of Computer Services.
-Since 2002, most of the HTML file updates have been done by Dick Piccard as part of his work with the Policy and Procedure Review Committee and the Policy Editorial Review Committee.
+Since 2002, most of the HTML file updates have been done by Dick Piccard, initially as part of his work with the Policy and Procedure Review Committee.

 There are E-mail links at the end of each page in this Policy Web site that you can use to submit comments, suggestions, and questions about any part of the Policy Manual.
 Comments and suggestions will be forwarded to the appropriate people.